No-Signaling in Steepest Entropy Ascent: A Nonlinear Non-local Non-equilibrium Quantum Dynamics of Composite Systems: No-Signaling and LPOs

-Now, to formalize the no-signaling definition following \cite{beretta_2005_nonlinear} as discussed above, we impose that if A and B are non-interacting, a local unitary operation on B should not affect the evolution of A. So, assume that with AB in the state $\rho$, a local operation on B changes the state to
+To formalize the no-signaling definition following~\cite{beretta_2005_nonlinear}, as discussed above, we adopt the view that local operations can be acted on a subsystem, $\Jbar$, only by means of a controlled time dependence of its local Hamiltonian operator, $H_\Jbar$, or its interaction operator, $ V_{\Jbar B }$, with some other subsystem, $B$ (possibly a properly modeled environment or heat bath).
+Hence, we adopt the following: \begin{Definition}[No-signaling] If $\J$ and $\Jbar$ are non-interacting, no local aspect of the time evolution of $\J$ can be affected by local unitary operations acted on $\Jbar$, nor by other aspects of the local time evolution of $\Jbar$. \end{Definition} Accordingly, consider a composite, $AB$, in state $\rho$.
+A local unitary operation on $B$ changes the state to

 where $U_B$ is an arbitrary unitary operator ($U_B^\dagger U_B=I_B$).
-Using the properties of the partial trace, in particular,
+Using the properties of the partial trace, in particular ($Z_{AB}$ is a generic composite system operator),

 we obtain the identities